Reeths-Puffer Schools' Curriculum Standards

 Reeths-Puffer, like every other school across the state began the transition to the Common Core State Standards (CCSS) into classroom practice.
 The CCSS required us as educators to do new things in our classrooms, resulting in the need to adjust our instructional practices and materials.
 This was a change for staff, as well as for students and parents.
 The changes are taking us two-to-three years to fully implement.
 As a district we will work systematically to make the transition in a collaborative manner.
 Together we will create this new system within Reeths-Puffer to ensure our students will reach the new learning goals and the new assessment expectations set before them.

-With the transition of the CCSS there was also a transition to a new assessment.
-The state of Michigan worked with a multi-state consortium called Smarter Balanced Assessment Consortium (SBAC) for the development of the new assessment that began in the 2014-2015 school year.
-Both the CCSS/SBAC require our students to utilize 21st Century skills in order to demonstrate their understanding to a collections of questions and activities that are meant to measure capacities such as depth of understanding, writing, research skills, and complex analysis in reading and in mathematics.
-Currently none of these skills can be adequately assessed with traditional assessment questions used on assessments such as the MEAP/MME, therefore our instruction and assessment practices will continue to evolve with the transitions to the new standards and the new assessment systems.
+With the transition of the new content standards, there was also a transition to a new assessment.
+The state requires our students to utilize 21st Century skills in order to demonstrate their understanding to a collection of questions and activities that are meant to measure capacities such as depth of understanding, writing, research skills, and complex analysis in reading and in mathematics.
+Therefore our instruction and assessment practices will continue to evolve with the transitions between the old and the new State assessment systems (M-STEP) (PSAT 8/9).
+(PSAT 10), SAT as well as the MME for Science and Social Studies for all students.

 Since the changes in the CCSS require more than just a change in standards we will rely on existing structures as well as new recommendations from curriculum and content experts across the United States.
 Some of these educational reform leaders include: John R. Anderson, Heidi Hayes Jacobs, Eric Jensen, Robert J. Marzano, Spence Rogers, Mike Schmoker, Douglas Reeves, John Hattie, Bill McCullum, Dr. Deborah Ball, and William Schmidt.
 We will tap into the knowledge of these experts to help us navigate the educational changes we will be making.
 Throughout these changes we will continually work to ensure that Reeths-Puffer Schools becomes even a better place for children to Learn, Contribute and Compete.